mpv-player/mpv/DOCS/man/options.rst

     The coordinates are relative to the screen given with ``--screen`` for the video output drivers that fully support ``--screen``.

+    Some backends update this option at runtime (like all options, it's exposed as property, in this case ``geometry``), and resize their window if the user sets the property.
+This means the window size is not reset when playing a video with different file.
+Use ``--reset-on-next-file=geometry`` to get the old behavior.

     .. note::

         Generally only supported by GUI VOs.
 Ignored for encoding.